 For the second time in the second chapter of Jeremiah we have a “Thus says the LORD…” (vv.
 2, 5).
 Jeremiah realized that since God had called him to be a prophet, and not just a prophet of men, but a prophet to proclaim only the Word of the LORD, with promise of protection, keeping, and power in the words He would proclaim (1:17-19).

 In verses two and three God reminds them of their early faith, and holiness.
 Now the prophet addresses, at God’s direction, their forsaking God.
 They had gotten to a state of comfort, which led to a lethargic, complacent mindset, and then, completely turned their backs on God.

-Hear the words of God to the prophet –
+Hear the Word of the LORD:

--Tim A. Blankenship
+-by Tim A. Blankenship